open-spaced-repetition/py-fsrs/CONTRIBUTING.md

 pip install -e ".[dev]"
 ```

-Now you're ready to make changes to `src/fsrs` and see your changes reflected immediately!
+Now you're ready to make changes to files in the `fsrs` directory and see your changes reflected immediately!

 ### Bump the version number